 Physical activity is another way to cope with a CLL diagnosis.
 Exercise is important because activity increases your brain’s production of endorphins.
 These are the “feel good” hormones.
 Exercise improves your mental outlook.
-It can also boost your immune system and help you fight the disease.
+It can also boost your immune system and help you fight disease.
 Go for a walk or a bike ride, or take a yoga class or another exercise class.

 Take your mind off your disease

 It can be difficult to get your mind off cancer.
 One way to cope is to find enjoyable activities that can help you unwind and relax.
 Explore a hobby, such as photography, art, dance, or crafts.
 For relaxation, consider guided imagery meditation.
 This technique allows you to focus on positive images to help you relax and reduce stress.
 And when you’re having a good day, use your energy to live life to the fullest, which can take your mind off your health.